rodgzilla/teaching/deep_nlp/deep_nlp.md

         [ 3,  4,  5,  9, 10, 11]])
 ```

-Exercices:
+Exercises:
-All the exercices use the following tensors:
+All the exercises use the following tensors:

 ```python
 >>> x = torch.tensor([1, 2, 3])